AmandaSherman/AmandaSherman/README.md

 - 🌱 I’m currently learning Python and Java, Studying bachelors in software engineering at Bellevue University.

-- 💞️ I’m looking to collaborate on anything that helps me become a better coder, engineer, and person.
+- 💞️ I’m looking to collaborate on anything that helps me become a better person, and coder.

 - 📫 How to reach me, email me at aleigh.sherman@gmail.com or on discord @amandaashermann.